Weak approximation for cubic hypersurfaces: Approximation in the smooth locus

-For different type of singular fibers over the points $b_{k+1}, \ldots, b_m$, the base change in \ref{basechange1} and \ref{basechange2} have different degrees.
-So one can either choose a sufficiently divisible $l$ or approximate the formal sections one by one (again using the iterated blow-up to fix jet data).

-Let $C \to B$ be a cyclic cover of degree $l$, totally ramified at the points $b_{k+1}, \ldots, b_m$ (and other points).
+Let $C \to B$ be a cyclic cover of degree $l$ (which is determined in subsections \ref{basechange1} and \ref{basechange2} according to the type of singularities), totally ramified at the point $b$ (and other points).
 There is a new family over the curve $C$ by base change.
 The cyclic group $G=\ZZ/l \ZZ$ acts on $C$ and the total space of the new family over $C$ in such a way that the projection to $C$ is $G$-equivariant.
-Let $c_i$ be the points in $C$ which are mapped to $b_i, i=k+1, \ldots, m$.
-One can modify the family locally around $c_i, i=1, \ldots, k$ similarly as in \ref{basechange1} and \ref{basechange2}.
-The only difference is the following.
-Say in \ref{basechange1}, we need to make a degree $3$ base change of the formal neighborhood and change of variables
+Let $c$ be the points in $C$ which is mapped to $b$.
+One can modify the family locally around $c$ as in subsections \ref{basechange1} and \ref{basechange2}.

-But here the base change has degree $l$, which is a multiple of $3$.
-Write $l=3l'$.
-Then after the base change, we change the variables as follows: